 One of the pleasures of unemployment is having HUGE amounts of time to spend reading.
 Hours, and hours, and hours.

 When I have a writing project, I make it a point to spend maybe an hour a day reading someone else's good writing.
 I pick an author whose style I like, and immerse myself in the pleasure of her graceful writing — as well as a good story.
-Then, when it's my turn to write, I hope that some of that clarity and elegance rubs off on my sentences by osmosis.
+Then, when it's my turn to write, I hope that some of that clarity and elegance rubs off on my sentences.
 So, this summer, I reread books by Jane Austen, Nancy Mitford, and Laurie Colwin: women with a near-miraculous command of words.
 I envy their styles, wisdom, insights, perceptions, descriptions, scenes, characters, dialogues, and plots.
 How do they do it?
 Don't ask me.
 I'd like to have just one of those Girl Scout badges on my sash.

 Thinking about other writers who kept me riveted for weeks or months, I thought of my teenage summer affair with John Cheever.
 Looking back, I believe I went straight from Laura Ingalls Wilder and pioneering on the prairie to knocking back martinis with unfulfilled, middle-aged men in Manhattan bars and apartments, Connecticut Colonials, and New England beach houses.